wojtekadamczyk3/wadamczyk/docs/qip1/ch1a.md

 >- Then one can write $\left|\alpha\right>_A = a_1 \left|u_1\right>_A + a_2 \left|u_2\right>_A = a_1 \begin{pmatrix} 1\\ 0 \end{pmatrix}_A + a_2 \begin{pmatrix} 0\\ 1 \end{pmatrix}_A$,
 >- and $\left|\beta\right>_B = b_1 \left|v_1\right>_B + b_2 \left|v_2\right>_B = b_1 \begin{pmatrix} 1\\ 0 \end{pmatrix}_B + b_2 \begin{pmatrix} 0\\ 1 \end{pmatrix}_B$
 >- This means that one can write

 >$$
 \left|\alpha\right>_A \otimes \left|\beta\right>_B = \begin{pmatrix} a_1\\ a_2 \end{pmatrix}_A \otimes \begin{pmatrix} b_1\\ b_2 \end{pmatrix}_B = \begin{pmatrix} a_1b_1\\ a_1b_2\\ a_2b_1\\ a_2b_2 \end{pmatrix}
 $$

->- or sticking to the dirac notation:
+>- or sticking to the Dirac notation:

 >$$
 \left|\alpha\right>_A \otimes \left|\beta\right>_B = \sum_{i,j} a_i b_j \left|u_i\right>_A \otimes \left|v_j\right>_B
 $$